ishwarchandratiwari/sparkpost-api-documentation/services/sending-domains.md

 |------------------------|:-:       |---------------------------------------|
 |scph1015._domainkey.mail.example.com | TXT | v=DKIM1; k=rsa; h=sha256; p=MIGfMA0GCSqGSIb3DQEBAQUAA5GNADCBiQKBgQCzMTqqPX9jry+nKZjqYhKt5CP4+vBoEpf24POjc5ubWJQnZmY0wdBXawskxC7mBekUlAjOcsbZIhnFt+2asb1XTyLcTjGyqMvVcoUou6olzfMnfB06W9awRahQrrs9E0LZ4hYKSBDTm3MvoJo004+dNpTSnTlGqMyOoBuiD6KX8QIDAQAB |

+**SPF** verification requires the following:
+<div class="alert alert-warning"><strong>Note</strong>: SPF sending domain verification is deprecated.
+You can use DKIM, CNAME, and/or email to verify your sending domain.
+We recommend using DKIM since it has authentication benefits.</div>
+  * A valid SPF record must be in the DNS for the sending domain being verified.
+  * The record must contain `v=spf1`.
+  * The record must contain `include:sparkpostmail.com`.
+  * The record must use either `~all` or `-all`.

 **CNAME** verification requires the following:
   * <strong>SparkPost</strong> A valid CNAME record in DNS with value `sparkpostmail.com`
   * <span class="label label-warning"><strong>Enterprise</strong></span> A valid CNAME record in DNS with value `<public_tenant_id>.mail.e.sparkpost.com`